wrohdewald/restaround/README.rst

 TODO
 ====
 - pip install restaround
-- loading profile: do _no_ last.
-So, for example, I can do pre and no_pre_cache where pre mounts an external USB drive.
-OTOH I can already do that with inheritance.
 - a profile may have filedir and backup_filedir.
 The general one must come first.
 Right now, the order is undefined.

 .. _restic: https://restic.net